Great caution in gender segregation is praiseworthy

 Igros Kodesh, Vol. 16, p.
 284.

-Segregation is an ethical and educational imperative
+Single-sex education is an universal ethical and educational imperative

 In reality, segregation is not merely a question of religion, but also an ethical and even an educational one, to which the heart readily consents, for the staggering devastation caused by co-education is well-known from an ethical and even a basic educational standpoint.
 The student’s attention is distracted from his studies, impinging on his academic progress ...
 With the appropriate and persistent explanation, those who have the ability to correct this matter can surely be convinced to do so ...